Report of the Independent Auditor to the Members of Central Depository and Settlement Corporation Limited

 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current year.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon and we do not provide a separate opinion on these matters.

-- Recoverability of bank balances held with Chase Bank Kenya Limited (In Receivership)
+– Recoverability of bank balances held with SBM Bank (Kenya) Limited

-As disclosed in Note 13 to the financial statements, at the reporting date the company held deposits measured at Shs.
-140,328,440 included within cash and cash equivalents with Chase Bank Kenya Limited (In Receivership) which was placed under statutory management in April 2016.
-The directors have exercised significant judgement and estimation as detailed in accounting policy (b) whilst assessing the recoverability and measurement of these balances.
+As disclosed in Note 14 to the financial statements, at the reporting date the company held deposits measured at Shs.
+73,358,406 included within cash and cash equivalents with SBM Bank (Kenya) Limited.
+These deposits were transferred from Chase Bank Kenya Limited (In Receivership) as part of the transfer of assets and liabilities.
+The directors have exercised significant judgement and estimation as detailed in accounting policy (d) whilst assessing the recoverability and measurement of these balances.
 Because of the significance of these judgements and the value of these balances at the reporting date, this is a key audit matter.

 – Information technology (IT) systems and controls over financial reporting